HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-files-folders-and-binaries/macos-memory-dumping.md

 ### Swap Files

-* **`/private/var/vm/swapfile0`**: This file is used as a **cache when physical memory fills up**.
-Data in physical memory will be pushed to the swapfile and then swapped back into physical memory if it’s needed again.
-More than one file can exist in here.
-For example, you might see swapfile0, swapfile1, and so on.
+Swap files, such as `/private/var/vm/swapfile0`, serve as **caches when the physical memory is full**.
+When there's no more room in physical memory, its data is transferred to a swap file and then brought back to physical memory as needed.
+Multiple swap files might be present, with names like swapfile0, swapfile1, and so on.
-*   **`/private/var/vm/sleepimage`**: When OS X goes into **hibernation**, **data stored in memory is put into the sleepimage file**.
-When the user comes back and wakes the computer, memory is restored from the sleepimage and the user can pick up where they left off.

-    By default in modern MacOS systems this file will be encrypted, so it might be not recuperable.

-    * However, the encryption of this file might be disabled.
-Check the out of `sysctl vm.swapusage`.
+### Hibernate Image

+The file located at `/private/var/vm/sleepimage` is crucial during **hibernation mode**. **Data from memory is stored in this file when OS X hibernates**.
+Upon waking the computer, the system retrieves memory data from this file, allowing the user to continue where they left off.

+It's worth noting that on modern MacOS systems, this file is typically encrypted for security reasons, making recovery difficult.

+* To check if encryption is enabled for the sleepimage, the command `sysctl vm.swapusage` can be run.
+This will show if the file is encrypted.

+### Memory Pressure Logs

+Another important memory-related file in MacOS systems is the **memory pressure log**.
+These logs are located in `/var/log` and contain detailed information about the system's memory usage and pressure events.
+They can be particularly useful for diagnosing memory-related issues or understanding how the system manages memory over time.

-### Dumping memory with osxpmem
+## Dumping memory with osxpmem

 In order to dump the memory in a MacOS machine you can use [**osxpmem**](https://github.com/google/rekall/releases/download/v1.5.1/osxpmem-2.1.post4.zip).